 The glacial melt of 20,000 years ago swallowed the Narmada delta and the H were forced to move along the Narmada to its headwaters, the Mt.
 Trikuta of the Vindhyas.
 The homeland of the L was submerged 10,000 years ago.
 They could not go to the Trikuta because the pathway was submerged.
-They were forced to move south along the coast to the current Kerala State.
+They were forced to move south along the coast to the Kerala State.
 They were the Malayalam people.

 The H moved to the Trikuta 20,000 years ago.
 Some of them moved south along the Wainganga tributary of the Godavari river to reach the East Coast.
 They were the Tamil people.
 They lived mostly to the south of the Krishna river.
+The Kui were split into Tamil and Malayalam 20,000 years ago.

 The H that remained at the Trikuta lived along the Hiran river, a tributary of the Narmada river.
 They were the Teli people.
-The Kui was split into Tamil and Teli.
+The Kui were split into Tamil and Teli.